heremaps/gluecodium/docs/lime_idl.md

 ### File-level declarations

-There are three kinds of file-level declarations: package, import or top-level element.
-All other declarations can only be placed as child elements to another element (most often some top-level element).
+There are three kinds of file-level declarations: package, import or element declaration.
+The following element types can be placed at the top level: `class`, `interface`, `types`, `struct`, `enum`, `exception`, `typealias`.
+All other declarations can only be placed as child elements to some other element.

 #### Package declaration